roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811/connecting-to-ttn/ttn-otaa-mode.md

 - You should end up with a window as the one in **Figure 3** above (**a series of OK messages**).

-  3.Finally execute the join command:
+3. Finally execute the join command:

 ```bash
 at+join